-On June 9, 2020, we consummated the Initial Public Offering of 5,000,000 Units at a price of \$10.00 per Unit, generating gross proceeds of \$50,000,000.
-Simultaneously with the closing of the Initial Public Offering, we consummated the sale of 321,500 Private Units at a price of \$10.00 per Private Unit in a private placement to the Sponsor, generating gross proceeds of \$3,215,000.
+On June 9, 2020, we consummated the IPO of 5,000,000 MCAC Units at a price of \$10.00 per Unit, generating gross proceeds of \$50,000,000.
+Simultaneously with the closing of the IPO, we consummated the sale of 321,500 Private Units at a price of \$10.00 per Private Unit in a private placement to the Sponsor and Chardan, generating gross proceeds of \$3,215,000.

-On June 19, 2020, in connection with the underwriters' election to partially exercise their overallotment option, we consummated the sale of an additional 749,800 Units and the sale of an additional 33,741 Private Units, generating total gross proceeds of \$7,835,410.
+On June 19, 2020, in connection with the underwriters' election to partially exercise their overallotment option, we consummated the sale of an additional 749,800 MCAC Units and the sale of an additional 33,741 Private Units, generating total gross proceeds of \$7,835,410.

-Following our Initial Public Offering, the partial exercise of the over-allotment option and the sale of the Private Units, a total of \$58,647,960 was placed in the Trust Account.
+Following the IPO, the partial exercise of the over-allotment option and the sale of the Private Units, a total of \$58,647,960 was placed in the Trust Account.
 We incurred \$4,010,359 in transaction costs, including \$1,437,450 of underwriting fees, \$2,012,430 of deferred underwriting fees and \$560,479 of other offering costs.

-For the nine months ended September 30, 2020, cash used in operating activities was \$194,020.
-Net loss of \$154,356 was impacted by interest earned on marketable securities held in the Trust Account of \$23,042, an unrealized loss on marketable securities held in the Trust Account of \$1,171, an income tax benefit of \$345 and changes in operating assets and liabilities, which used \$17,448 of cash from operating activities.
+For the six months ended June 30, 2020, cash used in operating activities was \$93,236.
+Net loss of \$19,811 was impacted by interest earned on marketable securities held in the Trust Account of \$4,074, an unrealized loss on marketable securities held in the Trust Account of \$1,171, an income tax benefit of \$246 and changes in operating assets and liabilities, which used \$70,276 of cash from operating activities.

-As of September 30, 2020, we had cash and marketable securities in the Trust Account of \$58,669,831 (including approximately \$22,000 of interest income and unrealized losses).
+As of June 30, 2020, we had cash and marketable securities in the Trust Account of \$58,650,863 (including approximately \$3,000 of interest income and unrealized losses).
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (less taxes payable and deferred underwriting commissions) to complete our initial Business Combination.
 We may withdraw interest to pay taxes.
-During the period ended September 30, 2020, we did not withdraw any of interest income from the Trust Account to pay for franchise and income taxes.
+During the period ended June 30, 2020, we did not withdraw any of interest income from the Trust Account to pay for franchise and income taxes.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our initial Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

-As of September 30, 2020, we had cash of \$235,334 outside of the Trust Account.
-We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete our initial Business Combination.
+As of June 30, 2020, we had cash of \$340,118 outside of the Trust Account.
+We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete our initial business combination.

-In order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination, the Insiders, or certain of our officers and directors or their affiliates may, but are not obligated to, loan us funds as may be required.
+In order to fund working capital deficiencies or finance transaction costs in connection with a business combination, the Initial Stockholders may, but are not obligated to, loan us funds as may be required.
 If we complete a Business Combination, we would repay such loaned amounts.
-In the event that a Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
+In the event that a business combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into units identical to the Private Units, at a price of \$10.00 per unit at the option of the lender.